mikesh13/Digital_Resume/README.md

 # Michael (Hau-an) Shieh

+I am a data scientist who is curious about things I don't know yet, even if they are not relevant most of the time.
+I am excited to share my background and experiences with you.
+Feel free to connect me on [LinkedIn](https://www.linkedin.com/in/mikesh13), or send me an [email](mailto:mikehash8382@gmail.com)

 You can use the [editor on GitHub](https://github.com/mikesh13/digital-resume/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.